-• 15 days - Parents meet with building administrator, attendance personnel and a mediator.
+- 10 days Parent notification and conference. - 15 days Parents meet with building administrator, attendance personnel and a mediator.
 Parents are informed that attendance will be a factor in promotion/retention.
-At the Principal's discretion, based on excessive absences, a

 At the Principal's discretion, based on excessive absences, a legal notice (State Department of Education form A59), can be sent to the parent/guardian, and/or charges may be filed in Municipal Court for a violation of N.J.S.A.
 18A:38-25.
 Conditions of this regulation may be waived by the Principal or designee for special circumstances.